Mihir-Ai-lab/Academic-Projects/ML Projects/E-corp/ReadME.md

 - It should only have 2 columns, 1st column: REF_NO values, and 2nd column: predicted Revenue_Grid values.
 - The submission file should not have column names in the first row.

-Based on the requirments, the file was generated whichcan be viewed [here](https://github.com/Mihir-Ai-lab/Academic-Projects/blob/main/ML%20Projects/AE%20Corp/submission.csv "here")
+Based on the requirments, the file was generated which can be viewed [here](https://github.com/Mihir-Ai-lab/Academic-Projects/blob/main/ML%20Projects/E-corp/submission.csv "here")

 ---
 # **Thank you**